alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Your licence will be valid for up to 2 months (or until your import permit expires, if sooner).

+There’s a different form if you’re exporting controlled drugs to the Channel Islands.
+Contact <Channel_Islands@homeoffice.gsi.gov.uk> for details.

 ###Fees

 The export licence costs £24.